 You take part in battles and side-scrolling action where you capture enemies’ trains and forts.
 Choosing either to play as the North or the South, you battle to take over each other’s territories on the game map as you tactically move your players around the board.

-North and South is filled with funny little touches which make this a joy to play.
+North and South is a game filled with funny little touches which make this a joy to play.
 It is also great fun for 2 players, so grab a friend for this one.

 Also known as Bomberman on other systems, Dynablaster on the Amiga is an excellent conversion of the PC Engine original.
 It boasts a decent single-player mode where you blast your way across 8 worlds.